Audition for the WSU Symphony Orchestra

 Woodwind and Brass

-Eighty members strong, the Wichita State University Symphony Orchestra is an auditioned ensemble comprised of undergraduate and graduate students.
-The orchestra performed in Carnegie Hall in May 2011 and completed a concert tour of the Aragon region of Spain as invited participants in the 2008 International Youth Orchestra Festival; other notable performances include the Midwest International Band and Orchestra Clinic in Chicago and numerous appearances at the state conference of the Kansas Music Educators Association.
-Recent collaborations include performances with the classic rock band Kansas and the arena multimedia concert Video Games Live.
-The orchestra presents a minimum of three major concerts each semester, together with opera productions, oratorios, and an annual concerto-aria competition.
-Recent repertoire spans nearly 300 years of standard orchestral literature, including Puccini's opera Suor Angelica, Beethoven’s Ninth Symphony (“Choral”), Berlioz' Symphonie Fantastique, Tchaikovsky's Sixth Symphony, Stravinsky's Petrushka Ballet Suite, and Dean Roush's Ars Poetica.
+Seventy members strong, the Wichita State University Symphony Orchestra is an auditioned ensemble comprised of undergraduate and graduate students.
+Students from any academic discipline with performing experience are welcome to audition.
+The orchestra has performed in Carnegie Hall (2011) and internationally (Spain, 2008; Canada, 2014), as well at the Midwest International Band and Orchestra Clinic in Chicago and the state conference of the Kansas Music Educators Association.
+Recent collaborations include performances with operatic bass Samuel Ramey, jazz vocalist Tierney Sutton, the classic rock band Kansas and the arena multimedia concert Video Games Live.

 Boasting the only comprehensive College of Fine Arts in Kansas.
 Wichita State University also supports one of the most respected schools of music in the nation, featuring an exceptional faculty whose work is recognized by the National Endowment for the Arts and national and regional symphonies, theatres and opera companies across the country.
 The size and international reputation of the School of Music create an exceptional range of opportunities with faculty who, while internationally reputed in their own right, are intensely focused on the individual student.
 Located in the largest city in Kansas, WSU offers students and faculty exposure to and participation in a stimulating variety of professional artistic and cultural endeavors.
 WSU students also have extensive opportunities for internships with a myriad of organizations in the metropolitan area.
 The longstanding partnership with the professional Wichita Symphony Orchestra, whose membership consists largely of WSU faculty, students, and alumni, is but one example.
 The WSU School of Music is a living laboratory for learning, where musicians explore the unknown, learn how to develop their talent into professional skills, and discover first-hand the true meaning of artistry.

-Dr. Mark Laycock is an Associate Professor of Music at Wichita State University, where he holds the Ann Walenta Faculty of Distinction Endowed Professorship.
-He was recognized with the WSU Excellence in Creative Activity Award (2012) and the College of Fine Arts Excellence in Teaching Award (2007).
+Dr. Mark Laycock is a Professor of Music at Wichita State University, where he holds the Ann Walenta Faculty of Distinction Endowed Professorship.
+He has been recognized with the WSU Excellence in Creative Activity Award (2012) and the College of Fine Arts Excellence in Teaching Award (2007).
 He serves as Director of Orchestras and Coordinator of Strings.
-WSU Symphony Orchestra appearances under his direction include the 2008 International Festival of Youth Orchestras in Zaragoza, Spain, a May 2011 concert at Carnegie Hall, and multiple invited performances at Kansas Music Educators Association In-Service Workshops.
 Dr. Laycock is a member of the Board of Directors of the Midwest International Band and Orchestra Clinic; he serves as Chair of Orchestra Activities.
 He was recently appointed Conductor of the Wichita Youth Symphony.
-His work as guest conductor, clinician, and adjudicator spans 24 states, including the leadership of all-state orchestras in Alabama, Arizona, Iowa, Maryland, Nebraska, and Washington; recent engagements include the Wichita Symphony Orchestra and district and regional ensembles in Kansas, Missouri, Wisconsin, and Nevada, as well as the Arkansas All-State Orchestra.
-He was an adjudicator for the 2011 National Orchestra Festival as adjudicator and clinician, and in 2018 will begin a two-year term as chair of the event.
+His work as guest conductor, clinician, and adjudicator spans 27 states; upcoming engagements encompass Arizona, California, Georgia, Kentucky, Missouri, and Texas.
+He has conducted all-state, region, and district orchestras throughout the country.
+He has served the National Orchestra Festival as adjudicator and clinician, and in 2018 will begin a two-year term as chair of the event.
 His appearances with professional ensembles include the Wichita Symphony Orchestra, Wichita Grand Opera, and Opera Kansas, as well as orchestras in Slovakia and Canada.
 Dr. Laycock has presented clinic sessions for numerous state education conferences, as well as the American String Teachers Association National Conference, the Northwest and Northeast Division Conventions of the National Association for Music Education, and the Midwest Clinic.
 In May 2016, he presented professional development sessions for instrumental music educators in Brisbane, Australia; he returned in September to conduct the Sir Charles Mackerras String Orchestra of the Queensland State Honours Ensemble Program.
 From 2013-2015, Dr. Laycock was an invited music education panelist for the National Endowment for the Arts, evaluating grant applications from institutions throughout the country.